elliotchance/pie/README.md

 3. **Nil-safe.** All of the functions will happily accept nil and treat them as empty slices.
 Apart from less possible panics, it makes it easier to chain.

+4. **Immutable.** Functions never modify inputs, unlike some built-ins such as sort.Strings.

 There are some downsides with this approach:

 1. It won't support all slice types.
-Sorry, you can use these actions on `[]Foo`.
+Sorry, you can use these functions on `[]Foo`.

 2. Until